TonnyWong1052/COMP2432/Readme_G50.txt

 - Shortest Job First (SJF)
 - Maximum Throughput Scheduling (MIS) [*Highest utilization]

-$$
-500x + 400y + 300z + l = Q
-$$

 ## Software Structures

+Acts as the parent process and coordinates the overall functioning of the application.
+It is responsible for collecting order details, processing user inputs, input exception handles, and managing interprocess communication through pipes.

 ### Input Module

 Acts as the parent process and coordinates the overall functioning of the application.
-It is responsible for collecting order details, processing user inputs, mapping commands to corresponding functions.
+It is responsible for collecting order details, processing user inputs, mapping commands to corresponding functions, and managing interprocess communication through pipes.

 ### Scheduling Module

-This module, running as a child process created by output module, receives data from the Input Module and applies scheduling algorithms to generate production schedules.
+This module, running as a child process, receives data from the Input Module and applies scheduling algorithms to generate production schedules.
 It sends back the scheduling results to the parent process.
-It outputs detailed schedules and analysis report for review.

 ### Output Module

 Another child process that receives scheduling data from the parent process and formats it for presentation.
-It is responsible for collecting order details, input exception handles.
+It outputs detailed schedules and analysis for the factory manager's review.

 ## Performance Analysis

 Details on user manual preparation, environment setup, file checklist, program compilation and execution, and error handling.